-- (a) "State" means a state of the United States, the Territory of Hawaii, or, subject to the limitation contained in Article VII.
-Guam. - (b) "Sending state" means a state party to this compact in which conviction was had. - (c) "Receiving state" means a state party to this compact to which an inmate is sent for confinement other than a state in which conviction was had. - (d) "Inmate" means a male or female offender who is under sentence to or confined in a prison or other correctional institution. - (e) "Institution" means any prison, reformatory or other correctional facility (including but not limited to a facility for the mentally ill or mentally defective) in which inmates may lawfully be confined.
+(a) "State" means a state of the United States or, subject to the limitation contained in Article VII, Guam.

+(b) "Sending state" means a state party to this compact in which conviction was had.

+(c) "Receiving state" means a state party to this compact to which an inmate is sent for confinement other than a state in which conviction was had. (e) "Institution" means any prison, reformatory or other correctional facility (including but not limited to a facility for the mentally ill or mentally defective) in which inmates may lawfully be confined.

-ARTICLE III CONTRACTS
+ARTICLE III

+CONTRACTS

-- (a) Each party state may make one or more contracts with any one or more of the other party states for the confinement of inmates on behalf of a sending state in institutions situated within receiving states.
-Any such contract shall provide for: - 1.
-Its duration. - 2.
-Payments to be made to the receiving state by the sending state for inmate maintenance, extraordinary medical and dental expenses, and any participation in or receipt by inmates of rehabilitative or correctional services, facilities, programs or treatment not reasonably included as part of normal maintenance.
+(a) Each party state may make one or more contracts with any one or more of the other party states for the confinement of inmates on behalf of a sending state in institutions situated within receiving states.
+Any such contract shall provide for:

+1. Its duration.

+2. Payments to be made to the receiving state by the sending state for inmate maintenance, extraordinary medical and dental expenses, and any participation in or receipt by inmates of rehabilitative or correctional services, facilities, programs or treatment not reasonably included as part of normal maintenance.

-- 3. Participation in programs of inmate employment, if any; the disposition or crediting of any payments received by inmates on account thereof; and the crediting of proceeds from or disposal of any products resulting therefrom. - 4.
-Delivery and retaking of inmates. - 5.
-Such other matters as may be necessary and appropriate to fix the obligations, responsibilities and rights of the sending and receiving states. - (b) Prior to the construction or completion of construction of any institution or addition thereto by a party state, any other party state or states may contract therewith for the enlargement of the planned capacity of the institution or addition thereto, or for the inclusion therein of particular equipment or structures, and for the reservation of a specific percentum of the capacity of the institution to be kept available for use by inmates of the sending state or states so contracting.
+3. Participation in programs of inmate employment, if any; the disposition or crediting of any payments received by inmates on account thereof; and the crediting of proceeds from or disposal of any products resulting therefrom.

+4. Delivery and retaking of inmates.

+5. Such other matters as may be necessary and appropriate to fix the obligations, responsibilities and rights of the sending and receiving states.

+(b) Prior to the construction or completion of construction of any institution or addition thereto by a party state, any other party state or states may contract therewith for the enlargement of the planned capacity of the institution or addition thereto, or for the inclusion therein of particular equipment or structures, and for the reservation of a specific percentum of the capacity of the institution to be kept available for use by inmates of the sending state or states so contracting.
 Any sending state so contracting may, to the extent that monies are legally available therefor, pay to the receiving state, a reasonable sum as consideration for such enlargement of capacity, or provision of equipment or structures, and reservation of capacity.
-Such payment may be in a lump sum or in installments as provided in the contract. - (c) The terms and provisions of this compact shall be a part of any contract entered into by the authority of or pursuant thereto, and nothing in any such contract shall be inconsistent therewith.
+Such payment may be in a lump sum or in installments as provided in the contract.

+(c) The terms and provisions of this compact shall be a part of any contract entered into by the authority of or pursuant thereto, and nothing in any such contract shall be inconsistent therewith.